Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ```
 M558 K0 P1 C"121.loadcell"
 ```

+If you loadcell raw value _decreases_  when load is applied to the mounted tool from below (i.e. the normal force direction for probing) then you can invert the ouput using the `!` character infront of the pin name. e.g.:
+`M558 K0 P1 C"!121.loadcell"`

+>Important, the loadcell reading being negative does not necessarily mean you need to invert the output, what is important is if the value decreases when probing, then invert it.{.is-warning}

 ## SZP

 The scanning z probe coil, if attached is setup as a second Z probe.
 It integrates the same inductive sensing chip as the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe).
 It allows for a point mesh of the bed to be built up quickly as no movement in Z is required to read the bed distance, and individual readings happen very quickly.